adrian2793/assembly22/readme.md

 `aim_x`

 > [!TIP]
-> This parameters uses predictions and shouldn't be changed
+> This parameters uses predictions and shouldn't be changed manually

 `aim_y`